jcletousey/personal-website/src/content/en/blog/it-s-decided-i-take-back-control-of-my-data.md

 I saw [a _toot_](https://indieweb.social/@aral@mastodon.ar.al/109720685759002039){hreflang="en"} comparing the _Fediverse_ to email, which was also open in its early days and is now managed by only a few very large companies.
 Okay, this is extreme but it made me think.

 After this phase, I thought I had to take back control of my data.
-And what could be better than my site to gather them all, whatever they are.
-I like social media, but not the fact that I’m at their mercy.
+And what could be better than my website to gather them all, whatever they are.

+To that end, I have been researching the _[IndieWeb](https://indieweb.org/)_.
+I started to implement the markup recommended in some of my content but I still have a lot left to get what I want.

-That’s why I decided that my site would become my social network.
-Okay, not really my social network but I want it to become a central part of my actions on the _Web_ in the future.
+With the _Twitter_ case and my move to _Mastodon_, I want to speed things up.
+I like social media but not the fact that I am at their mercy.
+That’s why, I decided that my site would become my social network.
+Ok, not really my social network but I want it to become a central part of my actions on the _Web_ and the concept of _[POSSE (Publish (on your) Own Site, Syndicate Elsewhere)](https://indieweb.org/POSSE){hreflang="en"}_ that the _IndieWeb_ advocates seems to fit my expectations.
+I saw [the IndieKit](https://getindiekit.com/) which I think is pretty good for implementing all these concepts.

-In order to gain even more freedom and make sure my data is mine, I’ve been learning about the _[IndieWeb](https://indieweb.org/){hreflang="en"}_.
-Moreover, I have already started to implement the recommended markup in some of my content.
-But with this _Twitter_ case, I want to speed things up.

-During my research, looking at the sites around this concept, I came across the _[indiewebring](https://indieweb.org/indiewebring){hreflang="en"}_.

-Lot of the sites in it have pages, sharing their _bookmarks_, their _likes_, their _checkins_, their pictures, their reading tracking and many more.
-This made me think of the _timelines_ of social networks.
-Some of them, moreover, take the style of these _timelines_ in their site.

-It gives me ideas and I really want to get inspired by them.
+As I searched, I also came across the _[indiewebring](https://indieweb.org/indiewebring){hreflang="en"}_.
+Many of the sites that are part of it have pages that share their _bookmarks_, their _likes_, their _checkins_, their photos, their reading tracking and many more.
+It gives me ideas and I really want to be inspired by them.

+The advantage of having a personal website is that you can make it evolve as you want, so I know what I have to do 😄.

-It’s decided, 2023 will be the year when [I take back control of my data](/en/activity/).
+In any case, it’s decided, 2023 will be the year when [I take back control of my data](/en/activity/).